uoftcprg/pokerkit/docs/tips.rst

 ------------

 Unfortunately, when I was writing this library, I did not realize the word "standpatter" (or "stand-patter") exists (see `this Wikipedia entry <https://en.wikipedia.org/wiki/Standpatter_Republican>`_).
 This is why I used the term "stander-pat" instead (e.g., :attr:`stander_pat_or_discarder_index`).
 If I had known this earlier, I would have named the attribute differently.

+I plan on renaming the relevant methods in the future before the ``1.0.0`` release.